28left/descriptive_set_theory/_sources/analytic.md

 \end{equation*}
 ```

 The analytic sets are precisely the sets that can be obtained by Souslin operations on closed sets.
-If a $\Gamma$ is a class of sets in various Polish spaces, we let
+If a $\Gamma$ is a family of subsets of a set $X$, we let

 $$
 	\mathcal{A}\Gamma = \{\mathcal{A}P \colon \text{ $P = (P_\sigma)$ is a Souslin scheme with $P_\sigma \in \Gamma$ for all $\sigma$} \}.